 The Iceland University of the Arts prevention policy for sex-related, sexual harassment and violence can be found here.

-If anyone considers themselves violated in any way by an employee or a student of the Iceland University of the Arts, the person is encouraged to report the unwelcome conduct as soon as possible to one or both members of the bullying prevention team of the Iceland University of the Arts.
-The team consists of Björg Jóna Birgisdóttir, Director and Sóley Björt Guðmundsdóttir, Human Resources Manager.
+If people considers themselves violated in any way by an employee or a student of the Iceland University of the Arts, the person is encouraged to report the unwelcome conduct as soon as possible to to one or both members of the response team.

-Alternatively, the person can turn to anyone within the school whom he trusts.
-If an employee or student within the University of Iceland has a reason to suspect or knowledge of an offense by another employee or student of the University of Iceland, the person concerned shall put in a notification of an offense to one or both members of the above mentioned bullying team or to a member of the school staff in whom he trusts.
-Anyone who receives a notification should immediately refer the notification to the bullying prevention team.
+If an employee or student within the Iceland University of the Arts has a reason to suspect or has knowledge of an offense by another employee or student of the IUA, the person concerned should put in a notification to one or both members of the response team.

 The team shall investigate all notifications that are received, with respect and non-discrimination and deliver a conclusion as soon as possible.
 The actions taken in the proceedings are in consultation with the party violated pursuant according to the notification.
 The processes governed by this Policy shall be kept discreet and confidential.